SzymonBrycki/Szymon-Brycki/README.md

 # Szymon Brycki

-I'm Szymon Brycki, an IT technician originally from a small town of Kowary, Poland, currently living in Jelania Góra.
+I'm Szymon Brycki, an IT technician originally from a small town of Kowary, Poland, currently living in Jelenia Góra.
 Nice to meet you! ;)

 My skills, qualifications and certificates: